lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

 functions:

-- The ``constructor()`` function to specify the module alias that it's used to identify diffrent modules.
+- The ``constructor()`` function to specify the module alias that it's used to identify different modules.
 The alias is hyphenated lowercased website name.
 - ``onInterative()`` function that is invoked when DOM is loaded (equivalent to the ``DOMContentLoaded`` event).
 This is the right place to write the needed code to change the site video player.
 Alternative functions that are